 - 1 1/4 cups heavy whipping cream

 for the blackberry sauce

-- 1 pint pkg of blackberries, half, rinsed
+- 1/2 a pint size pkg of blackberries, rinsed

 - 1/4 cup strawberry preserves/jam